 In the catalog creation wizard, after you add existing machines, the list of computer account names indicates whether each machine is suitable for adding to the catalog.
 Hover over the icon next to each machine to display an informative message about that machine.

 If the message identifies a problematic machine, you can either remove that machine (using the Remove button), or add the machine.
-For example, if a message indicates that information could not be obtained about a machine (perhaps because it had never registered with a Delivery Controller), you might choose to add the machine anyway.
+For example, if a message indicates that information was not obtained about a machine (perhaps because it had never registered with a Delivery Controller), you might choose to add the machine anyway.

 A catalog’s functional level controls which product features are available to machines in the catalog.
 Using features introduced in new product versions may require a new VDA.
 Setting a functional level makes all features introduced in that version (and later, if the functional level does not change) available to machines in the catalog.
 However, machines in that catalog with an earlier VDA version will not be able to register.